zsarge/zsarge.github.io/src/content/blog/hacking-resources.md

 ### Public hacking wikis

 Here are some wikis all about cybersecurity.
-These are great resources to link people to, because there's no ads.
+These are great resources to link people to, because there's minimal/no ads.

 - Hacker Recipies: <https://www.thehacker.recipes/>
   - SQL Injection: <https://www.thehacker.recipes/web/inputs/sqli>